Notre Dame vs. Navy NCAA Football Odds, Plays and Insights | November 6, 2021

 Navy Stats and Trends

-- This year, the Midshipmen won ATS in their only game as an underdog of 21 points or more.
+- The Midshipmen have been underdogs by 20.5 points or more once this season and covered the spread.

-- Navy's games this season have gone over the point total in 37.5% of its opportunities (three times in eight games with a set point total).
+- Navy's games this year have hit the over three times in eight opportunities (37.5%).

-- In games that Navy churns out over 394.5 yards, the team is 1-1 against the spread and 1-1 overall.
+- Navy is 1-1 against the spread and 1-1 overall when the team piles up over 394.5 yards.

-- This season the Midshipmen have seven turnovers, 10 fewer than the Fighting Irish have takeaways (17).
+- The Midshipmen have turned the ball over seven times, 10 fewer times than the Fighting Irish have forced turnovers (17).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.